c2akula/tofu/README.md

 # TensorLight
-TensorLight is a light-weight tensor operation library for C and CUDA.
+TensorLight is a light-weight tensor operation library for C.

 ## Prerequisites
 The following steps have been tested for Ubuntu 16.04 but should work with